QGI Logo QGI

 Why FinServ needs deterministic AI

-Regulators are asking the one question probabilistic AI cannot answer.
+Regulators ask one question probabilistic AI cannot answer: show me why.

 01

-Federal and state regulators increasingly expect that any AI touching a credit file, claim, or KYC record is explainable, replayable, and admissible.
-Probabilistic retrieval alone doesn't clear the bar.
+Any AI touching a credit file, claim, or KYC record must be replayable and admissible.
+Probabilistic retrieval alone does not clear the bar.

 02